Red Hen Publications

 And even the “real” ones aren’t actually True!

-And he was absolutely right.
+And he was absolutely right about that.
 But I think even Albus managed to miss the point.

 For all that the Power of Love™ that Albus was so convinced was the answer to this particular Riddle, and for all that he was so willing to ascribe that power to Harry, even at the end of the series, we still haven’t really seen a lot of evidence of it, have we?